Semicolonstartingtexts/conversationhubstandards/standards.md

 Stop/cease extending to/of… when given starting a system command, ceases the servers extending to a devices and software and the server’s or the endpoint’s or the waypoint’s involved’s which the user is authorized to do so with by the device’s or software’s owning or managing or governing entity the server has extended to

-Generate system commands for/which/to/that/with… for/which/that/to/with… when given starting a system command, generates system commands as preferrings stacked on the user initiating the system command matching the criteria specified for the manufacturer, regulating agency, contractual obligation, licensing, publisher, owning entity, managing entity, user and developer approved user interactions asked for in the generate system commands for… for/which/that… system command, using the node of interactivity specified in the generate system commands for… for/which/that… system command, which the server has been extended to if and while the server is extended to the node of interactivity
+Generate system commands for/which/to/that/with… for/which/that/to/with… when given starting a system command, generates system commands as preferrings tracked on the user initiating the system command matching the criteria specified for the manufacturer, regulating agency, contractual obligation, licensing, publisher, owning entity, managing entity, user and developer approved user interactions asked for in the generate system commands for… for/which/that… system command, using the node of interactivity specified in the generate system commands for… for/which/that… system command, which the server has been extended to if and while the server is extended to the node of interactivity

 Setup System Commands